Twic East County

 Twic East County, or simply Twic East, is a county located in Jonglei State, South Sudan.
 Its headquarters were located at Panyagor.
 In May 2016, Twic East County was divided into Twic North County, Kongor County, Ayual County, Twic Center County, and Twic South County.
+However, in 2020, President Salva Kiir Mayardit reinstated the original number of states and counties, thus reunifying original Twic East County.